 Because the testosterone hormone is responsible for a number of important messages being transferred to various parts of your body, low levels of testosterone can interfere with the frequency and effectiveness of those messages, creating delayed or ineffective responses in those areas.
 Some of the most common conditions associated with low testosterone levels include the following:

 - Decreased sex drive

 If you’re struggling with low testosterone, you may even notice several physical symptoms, including:

 - Thinner, more brittle bones

 - A decrease in your usual amount of body hair

 - Sudden weight gain

 What causes low testosterone levels in the first place?

 The most common cause of low testosterone, or low T, is simply the aging process.
 While testosterone levels spike in young men while going through puberty, they tend to naturally drop off starting around the age of 30.
-From that point onward, your testosterone levels are likely to decrease incrementally -- by just 1% -- every year of your life.
+From that point onward, your testosterone levels are likely to decrease incrementally -- -- every year of your life.